Prometheus-X-association/edge-translators/docs/DESIGN_DOCUMENT.md

 9. Proof of Veracity (PoV) is provided
 10. As defined by Data Processing Chain Protocol the data flow is double checked between the Service Provider and DPCP and pushed to the next service provider (Org E Edge Translator)
 11. Org E's PDC forwards the raw, anonymized data to Edge Translator BB
-12. Output data is generated (Json-ld) and forwarded to the PDC of the EdgeTranslator BB
+12. Output data is generated (JSON-LD) and forwarded to the PDC of the EdgeTranslator BB
-13. Translated data (Json-ld in Pivotal Ontology) is forwarded back to DVA's PDC for double verification
+13. Translated data (JSON-LD in Pivotal Ontology) is forwarded back to DVA's PDC for double verification
 14. Data is pushed to DVA requesting AoV
 15. PoV is provided
 16. DVA's PDC Transfers data to the Visualisation BB's PDS to process it